savob/savobajic.ca/content/projects/academic/video.md

 {{< fig src="/images/video-training.png" caption="Training and validation loss with training iterations" >}}

 At this point we had to begin adjusting how the neural network would operate to work better on the FPGA.
-Firstly we decided to use 10 by 10 matrices for the intermediate layers instead of 20 by 20 since that would have quadrupled the memory requirements but only improved accuracy by about 3%.
+Firstly we decided to use 10&nbsp;by&nbsp;10 matrices for the intermediate layers instead of 20&nbsp;by&nbsp;20 since that would have quadrupled the memory requirements but only improved accuracy by about 3%.

 With the trained model prepared and selected, we began by converting the weights from floating point numbers (e.g. 12.674) to 16-bit integers for easier multiplication and accumulation in the FPGA.
 16 bits were chosen since this balanced accuracy with speed on the FPGA since we wanted to make use of the Digital Signal Processing (DSP) blocks which accelerate multiplication and they can only take in integers up to 16 bits wide.
 Converting the floating point values to integers has one main issue, it discards information after the decimal point which can result in a loss of accuracy.
 To minimize this loss my team aimed to space out the factors so that casting them to integers would not result in a loss of accuracy, while staying within the bounds of 16 bit signed integers (-32&nbsp;768 to +32&nbsp;767 inclusive).
 To accomplish this my team made use of two tricks: